RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

     -   The Remote Systems view is used to connect to the mainframe system z/OS and provides access to all mainframe resources like MVS or USS files and MVS jobs.
 This view is displayed as a tab in the upper right part of the IDE.
     -   The main activity window in the top middle part of the IDE, the editor, is where you edit or debug the sources.
     -   Apart from the Eclipse menus, there are a number of buttons on the toolbar, which vary depending on what you are currently doing with Eclipse.
-1. Experiment with resizing, minimizing and restoring the views.
+1. Experiment with resizing, minimizing, and restoring the views.
 2. If you close a view, click **Window** \> **Show View** \> **View Name** to restore it.
 3. At any time, you can reset the complete layout of the Team Developer Perspective to its default using **Window \> Perspective \> Reset Perspective**.